IndrajeetPatil/Advanced-R-exercises/_book/Conditions.md

 }
 ```

-Let's try this new version with the examples from original version:
+Let's try this new version with the examples used for the original version:

 ```r